nomemory/andreinc-site/_posts/2024-03-10-23-algebra-problems-part-1.md

 - "2023"
 ---

+# Introduction

-This a selection of *cute*, *non-trivial* algebra problems (with a hint of *number theory*) *compiled* from the Romanian Math Olympiad for 9<sup>th</sup> graders (14-15) years old.
-The solutions are surprising and involve a good understanding of algebraic concepts, pattern spotting, or tricks that, in the long run, help students develop excellent mathematical intuition.
+This a selection of *cute*, *non-trivial* algebra problems (with a hint of *number theory*) *compiled* from the Romanian Math Olympiad (regional phase)for 8<sup>th</sup>, 9<sup>th</sup>, and 10<sup>th</sup> graders (13-15) years old.
+The solutions are surprising and involve a good understanding of algebraic concepts, pattern spotting, or tricks that, in the long run, help students develop [mathematical intuition](https://en.wikipedia.org/wiki/Logical_intuition#:~:text=Logical%20Intuition%2C%20or%20mathematical%20intuition,to%20solve%20mathematical%20challenges%20efficiently.).

 Depending on your passion for mathematics (or competitive mathematics), the problems should pose enough difficulty to keep you entertained for a few hours.
 If you are stuck with one problem, try to read the hint instead of going straight to the answer.